 Monkeys at Roer’s Zoofari

 ...and so many more.
-Roer's Zoofari offers a one-of-a-kind, up-close experience with a plethora of mammals, birds, reptile, amphibians, and arachnids.
-My personal favorite…Waffles the giraffe.
+Roer's Zoofari offers a one-of-a-kind, up-close experience with a plethora of mammals, birds, reptiles, amphibians, and arachnids.
 Bring your sunscreen, picnic lunch, camera and of course your smiles—the kiddos won’t forget this one!

 National Park for the Performing Arts – Wolf Trap